SuperLocalMemory Logo — Local AI Memory Layer

 +

-The --json flag enables structured JSON output on all 12 data-returning CLI commands (recall, remember, list, status, health, trace, forget, delete, update, mode, profile, connect).
+The --json flag enables structured JSON output on all data-returning CLI commands (26 total including recall, remember, list, status, health, trace, forget, delete, update, mode, profile, connect, and more).
 The response follows a consistent envelope: {success, command, version, data, next_actions}.
 This makes SuperLocalMemory agent-native — AI agents can parse the output reliably without text scraping.
 Use with jq for powerful shell pipelines: slm recall 'auth' --json | jq '.data.results[0].content'

 Quick Start